Tips for getting pregnant naturally.

 • 8% will conceive in the second year

-There is a deep psychological trigger that has to be overcome, that is, the shock for the woman to go from years of ‘don’t get pregnant’ to switch the switch to ‘get pregnant’ is challenging to achieve.
+There is a deep psychological trigger that has to be overcome.
+The shock for the woman to go from years of ‘don’t get pregnant’ to switch the switch to ‘get pregnant’ is challenging to achieve.

 No matter how much you want to become pregnant, your subconscious has been programmed and trained to inhibit your pregnancy.
 This is fertile ground for mindfulness meditation and positive visualisations.

 Getting pregnant is an unconscious thing, the more conscious you make it, the harder it becomes.
-The more pressure you put on yourself, the more difficult everything becomes.
+With fertility, the more pressure you put on yourself, the more difficult everything becomes.

 Sex can be one of the biggest pressure.
 There are huge expectations about getting pregnant.
 It all starts with a huge excitement…then, after 6 months, nothing has happened, the sex becomes a mechanical chore and frustration sets in.

 This is especially important if they are thinking of going down the IVF route.
 It is arduous, slow, emotional, unpredictable and draining.
-Often if there are cracks of resentment, or dissatisfaction in the relationship at the beginning then the chances are the relationship will not survive the IVF process.
+If there are cracks of resentment or dissatisfaction in the relationship at the beginning, then the chances are the relationship will not survive the IVF process.
 Therefore, it is best to settle down before starting the IVF cycle and do the ‘work’.